Academany/fabzero/program/basic/git.md

 If you decide to define a passphrase at the time of generating the keypair, you will have to type it every-single-time you push to the archive.
 And this is going to be a lot of times.
 You have been warned.

 After creating the ssh keypair, and adding it to the ssh-agent, you have to upload the public key to github/gitlab.
 For copying the contents of the public key to the clipboard you can just open it in any text editor, select all of it contents and copy it.
-I will use a command line tool called **xclip**.
-If you don't have it already, you can install it by typing:
+I will use a command line tool called **cat**.

-`sudo apt-get install xclip`

-And of course, read the manual `man xclip`.
-Say our public key name is `id_rsa.pub`, to copy its contents to the clipboard we do
+Say our public key name is `id_rsa.pub`, to display its contents we do

-`xclip -sel clip < ~/.ssh/id_rsa.pub`
+`cat ~/.ssh/id_rsa.pub`

-And it is just a matter of pasting the clipboard in the SSH Keys section of github/gitlab.
+And it is just a matter copying and pasting in the SSH Keys section of github/gitlab.
 A piece of advice.
 Name that key in github/gitlab as the computer you are using.
 If you loose that computer or you feel that the key is compromised you will know what key to delete.

 > **Think about it:** Can you have more than one key?
 Can you copy the keys to another computer?